Weighing stars from birth to death: mass determination methods across the HRD: Asteroseismic masses

 Initially it may seem convoluted to solve the forward equations to generate a grid of models, for the purpose of creating an inverse model but there are sound reasons for doing so.
 MLA require significantly less sampling density than traditional discrete searches through model libraries.
 Elaborate stellar models, varied widely in their processes and physical efficiencies, can be used to train the inverse model.
 By considering models varied in their complexity, the MLA improve the propagation of systematic uncertainty in the error analysis.
 Comparisons with grid-based searches show that this strategy can attain the same precision with an order of magnitude fewer models while exploring two extra physical processes in the case of p~modes in low-mass stars \citep{bellinger:2016}.
 Additionally evaluating Monte Carlo realizations of the observables, the method is able to provide robust statistical uncertainties along with a systematic component.
-In Figure \ref{fig:ML_CDF} we plot cumulative distributions, showing the relative uncertainty of some estimated stellar parameter for 97 \kepler planet hosting stars.
-In case some input features are missing or unreliable, for example if radius has not been measured for a particular star, new inverse models can easily be trained to generate a new model, making use of the information redundancies in the other input features to predict the stellar properties, including the missing input feature.
+In Fig.~\ref{fig:ML_CDF} we plot cumulative distributions, showing the relative uncertainty of some estimated stellar parameter for 97 \kepler planet hosting stars.
+When input features are missing or unreliable, for example, if radius has not been measured for a particular star, new inverse models can easily be trained to make predictions.
+The new model makes use of the information redundancies in the other input features to predict the stellar properties, including the missing input feature.

 In the machine learning approach, observables are used as input features to create a regression model for each individual stellar parameter of interest and the algorithms tend to be opaque in doing so.
 The inverse model needs to be carefully validated on systems with known truth values such as double-lined EBs and withheld models from the training data.
 If there is not enough training data the accuracy of the MLA will suffer.
 The amount of training data needed will depend on the complexity of the underlying parameter space, and this can only be ascertained via convergence testing.
 Equally important is the issue of overfitting.
 MLA can overfit the data, that is to say the algorithms fit the noise not the trends in the training data.
 If a model is overfit it will memorize the data rather than generalizing from it and thus perform poorly on real world data it has not seen.
 Statistical bagging methods, such as random forests, are designed to mitigate against overfitting.
 As the MLA devise regression models for individual parameters they do not deliver complete stellar models which might be needed for deeper asteroseismic analysis.
 However, they are efficient at locating regions of local minima which can be used as starting conditions for optimization or MCMC exploration.